Imamachi-n/aws-laerning/VPC.md

 - A security group supports allow rules only, whereas an NACL allows both allow and deny rules.

 - In a security group, all the rules are evaluated before deciding whether to allow the traffic, whereas in NACL, the rule number gets precedence.

+## Amazon VPC Peering

+A VPC peering connection is a one-to-one relationship between two VPCs.

+The owner of each VPC (c.f.
+VPC A) needs to add a route to one or more of their VPC's route tables that point to the IP address range of the other VPC (c.f.
+VPC B. It means that the route table for one VPC cannot be overlapped/conflicted to the other VPC).
+VPC peering connectivity is also controlled via route tables referencing the peering connection as a target for routes.